-The same intestinal changes that contribute to constipation also may cause you to feel full of gas.
+The same intestinal changes that contribute to constipation also may cause you to feel gas and bloating during pregnancy.
 As your pregnancy advances, this bloated feeling intensifies, because your growing uterus and your ballooning intestines are competing for room.

-3. Eat non-gassy foods.
 Your intestines will tell you what they like and what they don’t.
-Common gas-producing foods include cabbage, broccoli, cauliflower, Brussels sprouts, beans, green peppers, and carbonated beverages.
+Common foods that produce gas and bloating during pregnancy include cabbage, broccoli, cauliflower, Brussels sprouts, beans, green peppers and carbonated beverages.